 Employee Stock Ownership Plan.
 Under the Company's Amended and Restated Cathay Bank Employee Stock Ownership Plan ("ESOP"), the Company can make annual contributions to a trust in the form of either cash or common stock of the Bancorp for the benefit of eligible employees.
 Employees are eligible to participate in the ESOP after completing two years of service for salaried full-time employees or 1,000 hours for each of two consecutive years for salaried part-time employees.
 The amount of the annual contribution is discretionary except that it must be sufficient to enable the trust to meet its current obligations.
 The Company also pays for the administration of this plan and of the trust.
 The Company has not made contributions to the trust since 2004 and does not expect to make any contributions in the future.
 Effective June 17, 2004, the ESOP was amended to provide the participants the election either to reinvest the dividends on the Company stock allocated to their accounts or to have these dividends distributed to the participant.
-The ESOP trust purchased 3,437 shares in 2011, 4,881 shares in 2010, and 22,515 shares in 2009, of the Bancorp's common stock at an aggregate cost of \$47,000 in 2011, \$51,000 in 2010, and \$289,000 in 2009.
+The ESOP trust purchased 2,814 shares in 2012, 3,437 shares in 2011, and 4,881 shares in 2010, of the Bancorp's common stock at an aggregate cost of \$47,000 in 2012, \$47,000 in 2011, and \$51,000 in 2010.
 All purchases after 2006 were through the Dividend Reinvestment Plan.
-The distribution of benefits to participants totaled 83,020 shares in 2011, 171,689 shares in 2010, and 89,968 shares in 2009.
-As of December 31, 2011, the ESOP owned 1,302,051 shares, or 1.7%, of the Company's outstanding common stock.
+The distribution of benefits to participants totaled 116,124 shares in 2012, 83,020 shares in 2011, and 171,689 shares in 2010.
+As of December 31, 2012, the ESOP owned 1,188,741 shares, or 1.5%, of the Company's outstanding common stock.